A Starch-Milk Paste Enables the Incorporation of Ripened Cheese in Novel Fresh Cheese

 novel fresh cheese, cheese surpluses valorisation, physicochemical analysis, sensory analysis

 Experimental approach.
-A variable amount of ripened cheese was dispersed in a paste of gelatinised starch (normal corn or waxy rice) in milk, producing melted cheese bases.
-These cheese bases were diluted with milk, sometimes enriched with skim milk powder, and then renneted.
-The resultant fresh cheese was characterised for macronutrients content, and physical properties.
-Sensory analyses of samples incorporating mature Cheddar, goats’, or ewes’ cheese were carried out.
+A variable amount of ripened cheese was dispersed in a paste of gelatinized starch (normal corn or waxy rice) in milk, producing melted cheese bases.
+These cheese bases were diluted with milk, sometimes enriched with skimmed milk powder, and then renneted.
+Macronutrient content and physical properties of the resultant fresh cheese were characterized.
+Sensory analyses of samples incorporating mature Cheddar, goat’s or ewe’s cheese were carried out.

 Results and conclusions.
-Gel formation of the initial mixture was hindered above 8 % (m/m) incorporation of ripened cheese, which could be overcome by the addition of skim milk powder.
+Gel formation of the initial mixture was hindered above 8 % (m/m) incorporation of ripened cheese, which could be overcome by the addition of skimmed milk powder.
 These observations are corroborated by the hardness values from texture analysis tests.
-Evaluation of syneresis of different samples enabled to conclude that addition of 2 % (m/m) starch and of 2.8 % (m/m) skim milk powder contribute to reduce its magnitude by half.
-Sensory analysis with a consumer panel indicated a preference for a more consistent texture of the fresh cheese, and for the Cheddar flavor.
+Evaluation of syneresis of different samples enabled to conclude that the addition of 2 % (m/m) starch and 2.8 % (m/m) skimmed milk powder contributes to reduction of its magnitude by half.
+Sensory analysis with a consumer panel indicated a preference for a more consistent texture of the fresh cheese, and for the Cheddar flavour.

 Novelty and scientific contribution.
 A novel fresh cheese variety incorporating dispersed ripened cheese was prepared.
 The proposed method is versatile and quite straightforward and does not use polyphosphate salts or originate whey wastage.
-The fresh cheese physical and sensorial properties can be manipulated by the amounts and types of starch, ripened cheese, and skim milk powder added; such tailoring of fresh cheese properties widens product portfolio capacity for a larger number of consumer groups.
-The ripened cheese added can come from non-sellable pieces and unsold stocks from the retail sector, contributing to a reduction of food waste.
+The fresh cheese physical and sensorial properties can be manipulated by the amounts and types of added starch, ripened cheese and skimmed milk powder; such tailoring of fresh cheese properties widens product portfolio capacity for a larger number of consumer groups.
+The added ripened cheese can come from non-sellable pieces and unsold stocks from the retail sector, contributing to a reduction of food waste.